petabyt/liemoth/ambsh.md

 # Ambsh Unofficial Documentation
 Ambsh/Ambashell is a programming language built into Ambarella based
 cameras.
-They can often be run with an autoexec.ash file on the root of the SD card.
+You can often run Ambsh code with an autoexec.ash file in the
+root directory of the SD card.

 ## Reserved Keywords:
 IF